strapi/community-content/.github/ISSUE_TEMPLATE/update-a-resource.md

 ---
-name: Update a tutorial
+name: Update a tutorial/article
-about: Update an existing tutorial
+about: Update an existing resource
 title: "[UPDATE]"
-labels: To do
+labels: In progress
-assignees: Mcastres
+assignees:
 ---

 **My update**